nataliyakosmyna/mlfont/README.md

 # MIT Media Lab Font

-A 7×7 grid typeface in the spirit of the MIT Media Lab generative identity.
+A 7×7 grid typeface in the spirit of the MIT Media Lab's generative identity.
 Generated programmatically from a single centerline-stroke source, with six weights and a built-in demo site.